Employment in the UK: January 2025

 The data in this bulletin follow internationally accepted definitions specified by the International Labour Organization (ILO).
 This ensures that the estimates for the UK are comparable with those for other countries.

-Our annual Reconciliation of estimates of jobs article compares the latest workforce jobs series estimates with the equivalent estimates of jobs from the LFS.
-It is usually published in March each year, following the benchmarking of Workforce Jobs.
+We compare the latest workforce jobs series estimates with the equivalent estimates of jobs from the LFS in our annual Reconciliation of estimates of jobs article.

 Back to table of contents